-My Vim installation recognizes the extension .md
+My Vim installation recognizes the extension .md as Modula.

 The filetype (for syntax highlighting) can be changed via